 -Vanessa Calderón-Rosado, PhD, CEO, Inquilinos Boricuas en Acción (IBA)

 “You belong in every room you’ve ever entered – and in those you haven’t gone into before.
 Trust yourself.
 Always be prepared and complete the circle as in pay it forward for others.”

 “Speak up!
 Have the confidence to get into the conversation, be pithy, and make your mark.
 Don’t wait for an invitation.”

 -Phyllis Yale, Advisory Partner, Bain & Company

 Want more wisdom?
-Join us at our 2020 Pinnacle Awards this Friday, January 31 to hear from each one of our honorees.
+Join us at our 2021 Pinnacle Awards on January 28 and 29 to hear from each one of our honorees.